History of the Village of Niwiska Near Rzeszow, Poland

 Soviet occupation during the early stages of war proved even more brutal to the villagers and destructive to the remaining properties.
 Many villagers were sent to the Siberian forests with no belongs or means to support themselves.

 Those who survived were often malnourished and ill.
 They made broth for themselves from whatever plants they could find.
 On rare occasions, they would be able to catch small rodents for food.
 Their travel in open train cars were long and inhumane ordeals.
-They had no news about the progress of the war nor did they have a means to find out about those they left behind or who were taken elsewhere.
+They had no news about the progress of the war nor did they have the means to find out about those they left behind or who were taken elsewhere.

 It was not unusual for people to be sent by the Soviet occupying forces (they referred to themselves as “liberating forces”) to Siberia and then to places like Arkhangelsk in the far north, then to Kazakhstan and near the end of the war to Persia.
 From there the refugees eventually found their way to Israel, America, Australia, Western Europe, or back to Poland.
 Few found their way back to Niwiska, and many were exiled to Siberia even after the war.